 What are the symptoms of nicotine withdrawal?

-There are a range of symptoms which include, irritability, hostility, anxiety, depressive thinking, problems with concentration, weight gain etc.
+There are a range of symptoms which include: irritability, hostility, anxiety, depressive thinking, problems with concentration and weight gain.

 What’s in a cigarette?

 Research indicates that aside from nicotine there are more than 4,000 chemicals in a cigarette.
 These include, ammonia (found in toilet cleaners), acetone (found in nail varnish remover), cadmium (highly poisonous metal used in batteries), carbon monoxide (gas given off by exhausts and gas fires), cyanide (the lethal gas used in the gas chambers), formaldehyde (used to preserve dead bodies), arsenic (poison) etc